IonysosHedblom/DevSite/README.md

-# DevSite

-DevSite is a social network for developers, created with React, express, mongoDB and nodejs.

 # Link for a demo below
 https://ionysosdevsite.herokuapp.com

+## DevSite info

+DevSite is a social network for developers, created with React, express, mongoDB and nodejs.

 ## Getting Started
 * Clone the project